TonD83/nl.bevlogenheid.evohome/README.md

 *Triggers*

+- When temperature changes: triggers a flow when temperature changes

+*Conditions*

-No triggers defined at this moment
+No conditions defined at this moment

 *Actions*